karimgamaleldin/DB2_Project/README.md

 4) searching in tables linearly
 5) creating an Octree upon demand
 6) using the created octree(s) where appropriate(updating, deleting and selecting tuples).
-7) Making SQL parser to do the aforementioned actions using SQL statements.
+7) Using SQL parser to do the aforementioned actions using SQL statements.